cdevoogd/EMP/README.md

-# EDRP - Earthquake Damage Risk Predictor
+# EMP: Earthquake Magnitude Predictor

-EDRP uses machine learning to determine the risk of property damage at a given location.
-By using U.S.G.S. earthquake data, the application can use measurements from previous nearby earthquakes and determine a measurement of risk for the given location.
+EMP uses machine learning, along with USGS earthquake data, to attempt to predict the magnitude of an earthquake at a specific location.

 ## Getting Started